Long-term Evolution of Relativistic Unmagnetized Collisionless Shocks: Introduction

 GRB afterglow shocks propagate into a very weakly magnetized ambient medium.
 The ratio of the magnetic to the particle energy density of the cold ambient medium (i.e., the magnetization) is $\sigma\lesssim 10^{-5}$ for massive stellar progenitors \citep{Crowther2007}, and could be as low as $\sigma\sim 10^{-9}$ if the shock expands into an interstellar-like medium \citep[e.g.,][]{Sironi2013,Groselj2022}.
 A mechanism for magnetic field generation must be present at the shock in order to facilitate efficient particle scattering and their acceleration via the Fermi process \citep[e.g.,][]{Blandford1978,Bell1978,Drury1983,Blandford1987, Achterberg2001}, and to explain the resulting broadband emission.
 Kinetic particle-in-cell (PIC) simulations of relativistic collisionless shocks \citep{Spitkovsky2008, Spitkovsky2008b, Martins2009, Nishikawa2009, Haugbolle2011, Sironi2013} have shown that the Weibel filamentation instability \citep{Fried1959,Weibel1959, Medvedev1999, Silva2003, Achterberg2007b, Bret2014, Takamoto2018, Lemoine2019} generates the required fields, which serve as the scattering agents for the Fermi process.
 However, Weibel-generated fields grow on plasma microscales and decay quickly downstream from the shock \citep{Gruzinov2001, Chang2008, Lemoine2015}, which is at odds with the relatively high field strengths inferred for some GRB afterglows \citep[e.g.,][]{Wijers1999,Panaitescu2002}, including the recent GRB 221009A \citep{Laskar2023}.
 Moreover, particle scattering in microscale fields presents a challenge for the acceleration to very high energies \citep{Kirk2010,Sironi2013, Reville2014, Asano2020, Huang2022}.
 The largest PIC simulations reported in the literature \citep{Keshet2009} found that the acceleration of particles to higher energies drives the formation of magnetic fields on progressively larger scales over time, which slows down the decay of the post-shock magnetic fields.
 However, despite of the computational progress, previous as well as present PIC simulations need to be extrapolated to orders of magnitude longer time scales to make direct contact with observations, and so the long-term evolution of the shock remains a subject worth investigating.

 In this Letter, we revisit the microphysics of relativistic unmagnetized collisionless shocks using PIC simulations of unprecedented duration and size.
 We observe the generation of intense magnetic structures in the upstream flow, reaching sizes up to $\sim 100$ plasma skin depths.
-The bulk of the post-shock plasma becomes magnetized, which prevents the fast decay of magnetic fields via phase mixing.
+The bulk of the post-shock plasma becomes magnetized, which leads to particle trapping in the magnetostatic turbulence, and prevents the fast decay of magnetic fields predicted for untrapped particles \citep{Chang2008,Lemoine2015}.
 The downstream field is concentrated in localized patches, which occupy roughly one percent of the total volume but contain about half of the magnetic energy.
 Our results have direct implications for particle acceleration and emission from GRB afterglow shocks.